solidarychain/solidarychain-development-monorepo/NOTES.md

 drwxr-xr-x 6 root root 4096 Jan 19 20:13 transaction-cc
 ```

-the fix seems to be `npm run cc:package -- person org1` and it start to work
+the fix seems to be `npm run cc:package -- ${CHAINCODE_NAME} org1` and it start to work

-strange after some fight, I restart other network to check it works, next I execute `npm run cc:package -- person org1` and restart network and now everything work again!!!
+strange after some fight, I restart other network to check it works, next I execute `npm run cc:package -- ${CHAINCODE_NAME} org1` and restart network and now everything work again!!!

 > UPDATE: some times it is related to some error in chaincode, like errors in typescript, or imports, and it can't build the chaincode, and install, initiate it, this is the root cause of the problem, and we don't see it on upgrade and try to invoke something without a valid instantiated chaincode, always check off message `Instantiated Chaincode at org1` when upgrade